Author: Johan H.

 When it comes to live poker tournaments across the world, there are 3 major events that stick out compared to others.
 We have of course the World Series of Poker which is held in Las Vegas every year, attracting thousands and thousands of players who want to participate in some or as many of the events as possible.
 This year was a special year for the event as it was the 50th event held since its inaugural event.

 Given that the event was celebrating its 50th anniversary, organizers had set it to be one of the most impressive events held, with tons of different tournaments catering to all types of players.
+While it takes years of practice to get to one of these events, you can click here now and start your own journey to the festivities.
 A total of 73 was played during the 6 weeks the event was held, starting on May 28 and finishing with on July 16.

 Winning the event and cashing in $10 million dollars was Hossein Ensan after beating Dario Sammartino a tough heads-up battle.
 A total of 8569 players paid the $10,000 buy-in to get a chance to walk away with this enormous purse, the second largest to this date.
 This is also why the event is considered to be in high regards like the NFL Super Bowl of poker tournaments in the northern hemisphere.